realA10001986/Dash-Gauges/hardware/README.md

 >- try to find the correct value by putting resistors (or wire bridges) loosely at the resistor positions on the Control Board.
 >
 >For meters with a very low rating (uA, mV), the procedure could be done using 2.048V instead of 5V.
 In the Config Portal, select "Generic Analog (0-2.048V)" as Gauge Type, and do as described above.

+### Adjustment on CircuitSetup Control Boards

+CircuitSetup-produced boards have pre-installed trimpots (trimmer potentiometers).
+In order to adjust those for your very gauges, proceed as follows:

+- Remove all built-in resistors, caps etc from the meter.
+The meter's input terminals must be directly connected to the meter's coil.
+- Install the Control Board on the Phaostron gauges, and connect your "Roentgens".
+- Check that the trimpots (purple_3, purple_1, purple_5) are at their maximum resistance.
+- Power up.
+- Select gauge types in Config Portal, set the "Full percentage" of all the gauges to 100, click "SAVE".
+- Wait until the startup-sequene has finished.
+- Turn the screws on the trimpots until the pointer points to the end of the scale.
+- Enter the Config Portal and re-set the "Full Percentages" to your desired values (by default 28 for the Phaostron gauges, 65 for the "Roentgens").

 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._